malept/flatpak-bundler/README.md

    (anything not already in your runtime or base app), you can specify them here.

-In addition to standard manifest options, the following extra options are supported.
- - **files**: Files to copy directly into the app.
-Should be a list of [source, dest] tuples.
-Source should be a relative/absolute path to a file/directory to copy into the flatpak, and dest should be the path inside the app install prefix (e.g. `/share/applications/`)
- - **symlinks**: Symlinks to create in the app files.
-Should be a list of [target, location] symlink tuples.
-Target can be either a relative or absolute path inside the app install prefix, and location should be a absolute path inside the prefix to create the symlink at.
- - **extraExports**: Files to export outside of the flatpak sandbox, in addition to the application desktop file, icons and appstream.
-File basename *must* be prefixed with the app id.
-Should not be needed for common use.
- - **runtimeFlatpakref**: A pathname or url to a flatpakref file to use to auto install the runtime.
- - **sdkFlatpakref**: A pathname or url to a flatpakref file to use to auto install the sdk.
- - **baseFlatpakref**: A pathname or url to a flatpakref file to use to auto install the base app.

 ### Build Options

  - **bundlePath**: Output location for a single file version of the flatpak.
 If non supplied, the single file flatpak will not be created.
  - **arch**: The architecture for the flatpak bundle. x86_64, i386 or arm.